 Delaware law does not contain specific provisions setting forth the standard of conduct of a director.
 The scope of the fiduciary duties of directors is generally determined by the courts of the State of Delaware.
-In general, directors have a duty the company for the benefit of its members as a whole;
+In general, directors have a duty cess of 193 the company for the benefit of its members as a whole;